toyobayashi/iconv-win-build/README.md

 * MinGW DLLs require `msvcrt.dll`

 * MSVC DLLs use `/MD` by default so require [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0)

+* Executable and DLL should use the same C runtime to make `errno` works well.